 Should I Avoid Hot Tubs, Saunas, and Pools with Vaginal Thrush?

 Vaginal thrush is a fungal infection more commonly known as a yeast infection.
-Though fungi, bacteria, and other germs are normal on the female body, when triggered by perfect environmental conditions, they can cause various medical conditions, including vaginal thrush, which causes soreness and discomfort, making some of your favorite activities a drag.
+Though fungi, bacteria, and other microorganisms are normal in the female body, when the balance is disrupted they can cause various medical conditions, including vaginal thrush.
+The symptoms of vaginal thrush include soreness and discomfort, making some of your favorite activities a drag.

-For instance, enjoying a relaxing hot tub, sauna, or swimming pool with an active infection may create the fungi’s perfect petri dish.
+For instance, enjoying a relaxing hot tub, sauna, or swimming pool with an active infection may create the fungi’s perfect petri dish, preventing healing and potentially making symptoms worse.

-Having vaginal thrush, also known as a yeast infection, is not pleasant.
+Having vaginal thrush is not pleasant.
 Females experience terrible symptoms of vaginal thrush due to the overgrowth of Candida albicans, a fungus.
-The condition is very common for women, especially for specific populations, and it tends to thrive in warm, moist environments.
+The condition is very common for women and it tends to thrive in warm, moist environments.

-If you are a woman who enjoys the warm temps of a hot tub or sauna, you might be wondering if you can still spend time basking in these communal baths when you have vaginal thrush.
+If you are a woman who enjoys the warm temps of a hot tub or a swim in a pool, you might be wondering if you can still spend time basking in these communal baths when you have vaginal thrush.

 The short answer is no. It's best to avoid spending time in hot tubs, pools, or saunas with an active yeast infection.
 Though the odds that you could infect someone else are low, these wet and steamy locations aren't going to help your bout with vaginal thrush.